-CHANGE IN BEFORE AFTER TREATMENT Rate from 4% to 5% or Description from standard rate to zero rate (i) (ii) (iii) Full payment received Goods are wholly removed Full payment is received and goods are partly removed (i) (ii) (iii) Goods are wholly removed Full payment received Goods are partly removed The whole supply is subject to the old rate i.e. 4% or standard rate (iv) Goods partly removed (iv) Full payment received and goods are partly removed The goods partly removed before the date of change is subject to the old rate i.e. 4% or standard rate and the new rate is on the value of the difference (v) Goods are wholly removed and part payment received (v) Part payment received The whole supply is subject to the old rate i.e. 4% or standard rate (vi) Part payment received (vi) Goods are wholly removed and part payment received The part payment received before the date of change is subject to the old rate i.e. 4% or standard rate
+CHANGE IN BEFORE AFTER TREATMENT Rate from 6% to 7% or Description from standard rate to zero rate (i) Full payment received (i) Goods are wholly removed The whole supply is subject to the old rate (ii) Goods are wholly removed (ii) Full payment received i.e. 6% or standard rate (iii) Full payment is received and goods are partly removed (iii) Goods are partly removed (iv) Goods partly removed (iv) Full payment received and goods are partly removed The goods partly removed before the date of change is subject to the old rate i.e. 6% or standard rate and the new rate is on the value of the difference (v) Goods are wholly removed and part payment received (v) Part payment received The whole supply is subject to the old rate i.e. 6% or standard rate

-1 (vii) Part payment received (vii) Part payment received The part payment received before the date of change is subject to the old rate i.e. 4% or standard rate (viii)Part payment received (viii)Goods are partly removed The part payment received before the date of change is subject to the old rate i.e. 4% or standard rate (ix) Goods are partly removed (ix) Part payment received The goods partly removed before the date of change is subject to the old rate i.e. 4% or standard rate (x) Goods are partly removed (x) Goods are partly removed The goods partly removed before the date of change is subject to the old rate i.e. 4% or standard rate
+(vi) Part payment received (vi) Goods are wholly removed and part payment received The part payment received before the date of change is subject to the old rate i.e. 6% or standard rate (vii ) Part payment received (vii) Part payment received The part payment received before the date of change is subject to the old rate i.e. 6% or standard rate (vii i)Part payment received (viii)Goods are partly removed The part payment received before the date of change is subject to the old rate i.e. 6% or standard rate (ix) Goods are partly removed (ix) Part payment received The goods partly removed before the date of change is subject to the old rate i.e. 6% or standard rate (x) Goods are partly removed (x) Goods are partly removed The goods partly removed before the date of change is subject to the old rate i.e. 6% or standard rate